-Typically, a new fund manager needs at least $25M of FUM just to breakeven.
+Typically, a fund manager needs at least $25M of FUM just to breakeven.

-Investors and regulators usually require a track record before they will provide funds or licenses.
-But for new managers this is often a 'Catch 22': without operating a fund, how can they develop a track record?
+Investors and regulators usually require a proven track record before they will provide funds or licenses.
+But for smaller managers this is often a 'Catch 22': without operating a fund for many years, how can they develop a proven track record?

 It is always harder, and takes longer, to raise FUM than investors initial discussions suggest.